 Summer Research Internship Program

-Gillette Children’s Specialty Healthcare offers students the opportunity to test their inclinations toward clinical research and careers in medicine.
-Interns will learn about research processes within a clinical setting that specializes in providing care for children and adults with childhood onset disabilities and complex conditions.
+Each summer, Gillette Children’s Specialty Healthcare offers interns the opportunity to test their inclinations toward clinical research and careers in medicine through a structured 8-week research internship program.
+By exposing interns to Gillette, our mission, and our work in clinical research and outcomes, we hope to inspire future healthcare providers to further understand the important role of clinical research in advancing patient care.
+Interns will learn about research processes within a clinical setting that specializes in providing care for children and adults with rare and complex conditions.

 Interns are expected to:

 - Be enrolled in or recently graduated from an undergraduate or graduate school program